-Ten years ago in the midst of a mental health crisis and major life crossroad I had a job driving Ford truck trades from Dallas to the surrounding states as a “dealer valet”.
-So many days alone on the road just driving, crying, laughing, praying, talking to myself and God.
-I’d stop in as many small towns that I could along the way in the quietest corners of “anywhere but home” and find small cafes where I’d just sit with some coffee, listening, observing and absorbing as much “outside my bubble” stimuli I could find.
-That job was one of the best things I’ve ever done, had or enjoyed, and I swear that I wouldn’t be here right now if not for it.
+Ten years ago, in the midst of a true mental health crisis and major crossroad in my life, I had a job driving big Ford trucks from Dallas to the surrounding states as a “valet” for their dealership trades.
+I spent so many days nights alone on out the open road just driving, crying, laughing, talking to myself, and praying to God.
+I’d stop in as many small towns as I could along the way in the quietest corners of “anywhere but home” and try to find as many quant cafes and stops as I could find so I could where I could just sit with some coffee and listen, observe, and absorb as many “outside my bubble” experiences as I could.
+That job was one of the best things I’ve ever done, had, or enjoyed, and I swear that I wouldn’t be here right now if not for it.

-Back then I was a rocker kind of girl and had never heard of a Rascal or a Flat, so I fondly remember the day I was driving I40 to Yukon, Oklahoma in a decked out, jacked up Ford F-550 and this song came on the radio that I’d never heard before, “No Reins“.
-Meanwhile, yes, there were actually horses running in a field alongside the highway, and yes, I do believe that God set that very moment up as the catalyst for the beginning of “me” and everything I am today.
-Rascal Flatts pretty much wrote the soundtrack to my life by the way and I just say it enough!
+Back then, I was a rock n’ roll girl at heart, and in being honest, I suppose I always will be, so up until that point in my life I had never heard of either a “Rascal” or a “Flatt”.
+I fondly remember the bright blue, beautiful day I was driving down the I40 to Yukon, Oklahoma in a decked out, jacked up Ford F-550, when this song came on the radio that I’d never ever heard before: “No Reins“.
+Meanwhile, yes, there were actually horses running in a field alongside the highway, and yes, I do believe that God set up that one moment in time for me as the catalyst for the beginning of “me” and everything I am becoming today.

-So here I am a decade later, eternally thankful for the countless tears shed in those trucks that allowed me to let it hurt so I could begin the bittersweet process of moving on stronger, wiser and ALIVE despite the many broken roads I’d been down and sometimes still have to travel.
-But now whenever I hear “No Reins” I get butterflies as I dream of all the possibilities for our daughter’s future.
-It reminds me that despite the words in the song where she’s “learning how to let go” and making the choice of “her”, which was clearly me back then, maybe now the song can apply to Gia going forward for much brighter reasons.
+Now here I am, an entire lifetime of a decade later, eternally thankful for the countless tears I had to shed in those trucks that allowed me to finally begin the bittersweet process of moving on stronger, wiser and ALIVE despite the many broken roads I’d been down and sometimes still have to travel.
+Only, now, when I hear that song I get butterflies as I dream of all the possibilities for our daughter’s future.
+It reminds me that despite the words in the song where she’s “learning how to let go” and making the choice of “her”, which was clearly me back then, maybe the song can apply to Gia going forward for much bigger and brighter reasons.